AdaptiveCity/acp_data_strategy/README.md

 ### Spatial coordinates

+We require consistent support for **three**  parellel location reference systems:

+1. **Latitude, longitude, altitude.** The only definitive common reference system.
+Necessary for outdoor sensors and the coordinate system used while interacting with 'map' views of sensors or data.

+2. **In-building coordinates.** This will be a spatial coordinate system typically unique to a given building, typically used when interacting with in-building floorplan or 3D views of sensors or data.
+Sensors that transmit their position in the building (i.e. particularly sensors that move around) may use this system in their sensor data.

+3. **Building object hierarchy.** Often used in Building Information Models.
+It reasonable for a sensor (or monitored device) to be recorded as being in location `FE11` i.e. a room/office which relates to BIM data structured as `site`..`building`..`floor`..
+`room`..`window`.
+This hierarchy is often natively used when collating or browsing in-building information (e.g. the electricity use in lecture theaters, William Gates Building).

+Effective support implies a set of **API's** which support:

+1. Translation between these location reference systems.
+This does not necessarily need to be perfectly granular, e.g. for some purposes a mapping of all in-building coordinates to a single lat/lng/alt will allow macro processing at a map level including outdoor and in-building sensors.

+2. Rapid access to current and historical locations of assets (i.e. sensors and other objects of interest).
+It should be feasible that a lookup of the data occurs at the rate of the incoming sensor data.

+3. An ability to update the sensor and asset metadata (such as location) such that 'downstream' processing recognizes the change with appropriate timeliness either by referring to the definitive metadata source on the arrival of each sensor data message or by providing a 'push' mechanism when the metadata changes.

+#### lat/lng/alt

 Global position information for the sensor data is standardized as:

 * `acp_lat`: floating point WGS84 latitude (North positive)